 If you aren’t familiar with our nationally-recognized, award-winning 6-week summer arts apprenticeship program, Neighborhood Studios, you should be.
 In its nineteenth year, Neighborhood Studios provides area teens between ages 14 and 18 six weeks of hands-on education in the arts, as well as career-skills training.
 Apprentices are chosen from the Arts Council’s 34-town service area, providing an opportunity for teenagers to learn from others with different cultural, economic, and geographic backgrounds.

 Working as paid apprentices at some of Hartford’s most renowned cultural institutions, including Hartford Stage, Real Art Ways, and Theaterworks, students receive training in dance, photography, film, writing, theatre, stage design and music.
 Apprentices also receive a weekly stipend of $100 to teach them the responsibility of budgeting money.
+Some find that a budget app can help them with this, however.
 Throughout the program, apprentices participate in all-day workshops with master teaching artists including a career building curriculum that teaches resume building, financial literacy, and networking and interviewing skills, as well as vocational skills necessary to succeed in today’s workforce: creative problem solving, multimedia communication, teamwork, and civic responsibility.

 The 1st module discussed was banking.
-In addition to information on choosing a bank by what factors are most important to them (including customer service, location, online banking and fees & interest rates), Geralda broke down the basic differences between checking and savings accounts, in addition to good savings habits and how to make your savings grow.
-She also discussed the difference between debit and credit cards and common fees that cardholders run into (overdraft fees, foreign ATM fees, etc).
+In addition to information on choosing a bank by what factors are most important to them (including customer service, location, online banking, and fees & interest rates), Geralda broke down the basic differences between checking and savings accounts, in addition to good savings habits and how to make your savings grow.
+She also discussed topics like what is a secured credit card, the difference between debit and credit cards and common fees that cardholders run into (overdraft fees, foreign ATM fees, etc).

 The 2nd segment was dedicated to budgeting.
 Geralda explained to the apprentices why you need a budget, how to create one, and ultimately how to balance it.
 Over the 6-week program, apprentices are given a $600 stipend that many were looking to spend in different ways: college application fees, buying a new camera, getting their permit, or buying a Japanese knife set for their dad.
 Since many of the apprentices have goals and purchases in mind with their stipends, Geralda discussed how to save that money but still spend it on occasional purchases or real-life occurrences with a budgeting plan.